godotengine/godot-docs/getting_started/workflow/best_practices/scene_organization.rst

   2. A group, to easily pull a reference to the desired node (assuming there will only ever be one of the targets).

   When should one do this?
-Well, it's up to them to decide.
+Well, this is subjective.
 The dilemma arises when one must micro-manage when a node must move around the SceneTree to preserve itself.
 For example...

   - Add a "player" node to a "room".
   - Need to change rooms, so one must delete the current room.